 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the securities we are offering to sell.
 This prospectus, which constitutes part of the registration statement, does not include all of the information contained in the registration statement and the exhibits, schedules and amendments to the registration statement.
 For further information with respect to us and our securities, we refer you to the registration statement and to the exhibits and schedules to the registration statement.
-Statements contained in this prospectus about the contents of any contract, agreement or other document are not necessarily complete, and, in each instance, we refer you to the copy of the contract, agreement or other document filed as an exhibit to the registration statement.
+Statements contained in this prospectus about the contents of any contract, agreement or other document are not necessarily complete, and, in each instance, we refer you to the copy of the contract, agreement or other document.
 Each of these statements is qualified in all respects by this reference.